brillout/wildcard-api/docs/intro.template.md

    };
    ~~~

-   You can "call" your enpdoint functions in the browser
+   You can now "call" your enpdoint functions in the browser
    at `require('wildcard-api/client').endpoints`.

    ~~~js